Knowledge-Processing-Lab/2026-smith-knowledge-processing/README.md

 A printed report `_experiment_report.html` will be created for simplified viewing of the results.
 Opening the file should display the report in your default web browser.

-* To avoid using Quarto, you can run each script manually and print the `results` object to the console.
+* To avoid using Quarto, you can run each script in `/code` manually and print the `results` object to the console.

 Figures and tables are created under `outputs/figures` and `outputs/tables` respectively.